suny-am/dotnet-container-dev-env-starter/README.md

 ## Usage

 Below are some options on how to run the template containers.
 Do note that while docker is generally interchangable with podman, docker-compose and podman-compose are more opinionated and only docker-compose has been tested with this template setup.
+**When targeting the publish stage of the include Docker image, make sure to update the entrypoint to reference the relevant DLL for your project**

 #### Dockerfile
    ```sh